BabakBar/Absenteeism-at-work/README.md

 # Absenteeism-at-work
-Exploratory Analysis using graphs, clustering &amp; K-mean
+Exploratory Analysis using graphs, clustering &amp; K-mean by R Programming

  Employees with low performance cause a vital lose for organizations and the absenteeism consider to be one of the factors that affect performance.
 Absenteeism is defined as absence to work as expected, represents for the company the loss of productivity and quality of work.
 In this context, the prediction of absenteeism becomes important in decision making avoiding loss of efficiency and excellence at work.